Border control measures for COVID-19 when entering New Zealand. This includes information on managed isolation and

 - Australian citizens and permanent residents whose primary place of established residence is New Zealand

-- travellers from a quarantine-free travel zone (see Advice for travellers)
+- travellers from a quarantine-free travel zone (see Quarantine-free travel)

 - certain arrivals specifically exempted under the orders, for example, some aircrew.

 If you're from another country, you can't enter New Zealand.
 In some cases, you can apply for an exemption, eg, as an essential worker or for medical reasons.

 Managed isolation and quarantine is a key measure to prevent the transmission of COVID-19 into our communities.

 Almost every person who arrives in New Zealand other than from a quarantine-free travel zone (unless directed) must stay in MIQ.
 From 2359 hrs Thursday December 23 2021 their stay will be for a minimum of 10 days (240 hours) from the date and time they arrive in New Zealand.